-The Company's shares which are acquired and held by a subsidiary (treasury shares) are deducted from equity and stated at acquisition cost.
+The Company's shares which are acquired and held by a subsidiary (treasury shares) are deducted from equity and accounted for at weighted average cost.
 No gain or loss is recognized in the consolidated profit or loss on the purchase, sale, issue or cancellation of the Company's shares.
 Any difference between the carrying amount and the consideration, if reissued, is recognized in additional paid-in capital.